Are you on the tiring journey of trying to find books for your early readers?

 I would still recommend these books though because I think they are great for kids who have completed (or close to completing) a phonics curriculum.
 These stories are so imaginative and original – your kids will love them!

 They would be a great addition to any home library.

 McGuffey’s Primer is the book that schools used to teach reading for many decades.
 The books have been phased out, but they are blessedly still in print and shockingly affordable!

 I stumbled onto a copy and ordered it out of curiosity.
 When I took it out of the package, I could tell right away that it was a much older type of book in terms of the font, illustrations, and that it talked about “slate work.”

 Well, my middle daughter took it right out of my hand, plopped on the couch, and started reading it!

 I have been able to get it back from her and I have to say that I really like it!
 The best feature for me is that it shows the phonics symbols for each new word taught in the lesson.
-That way if the kid is confused about which sound to use, they can just glance up and see what to do.
+That way if the kid is confused about whether the vowel is a long sound or short sound, they can just glance up and see what to do.